shortc1rcuit/zalgo/README.md

 	+ The character shouldn't be a whitespace character or combining diacritic.
 	+ If it is then the interpreter will interpret the cluster as part of the previous cluster if there is one.
 	+ If there isn't one then the cluster will be ignored.
+	+ A centre character with no diacritics is ignored
-	+ There values of the centre characters aren't used in the program so feel free to make them whatever you want!
+	+ The values of the centre characters aren't used in the program so feel free to make them whatever you want!
 2. A set of top diacritics
 	+ This is any character in the Combining Diacritical Marks code block in Unicode that appears above the base character.
 	+ Diacritics are added going from the centre outwards.